 We accept money from various sources and none of the groups that donate to us impose criteria on how we run the project.
 The funding we take enables us to offer a wide selection of services whilst still maintaining our autonomy.

 A group of cyclists from the UK, Thighs of Steel, rode from London to Athens in a relay 3 years in a row raising a combined total of 150,000 Euros which they have donated to this project.

-A small Swiss charity, Giving For A Better Future, has money specifically for the employment of Greek teachers.
-They use our space for teaching but we are not involved with their organisation further than this or with the paying of the teachers.
+A small Swiss charity, Giving For A Better Future, raised money specifically for the employment of Greek teachers.
+They previously used our space for teaching but we were not involved with their organisation further than this or with the paying of the teachers.